Matt-st/Matt-st.github.io/_posts/2017-01-22-dependency-injection.md

     }
 ```
 Good DI example.
 Now again this is very contrived but as you can see any Person object can be set on the DependencyInjection object.
-It will be more flexible and just as important much easier to inject a mock Person object such that any functionality can mocked up to help with unit test this DependencyInjection class.
+It will be more flexible and just as important much easier to inject a mock Person object such that any functionality can mocked up to help with unit testing this DependencyInjection class.

 ```java
     public class DependencyInjection{